 The SSA has a five-step process that helps officials determine whether you are eligible for disability benefits.
 Part of that process is seeing if your medical condition is found on the list of disabling conditions.
 There are many types of impairment on this list; they include both physical and mental conditions, and cover every body system.
 The key factor for all of these conditions is that they are permanent, or they are expected to result in death, or are expected to continue for at least 12 months.

-If you need assistance filing for Social Security disability, call 402-933-5405 to contact the Omaha law office of Cuddigan Law for a free consultation.
+If you need assistance filing for Social Security disability, call 402-933-5405 to contact the Omaha law office of Cuddigan Law for a free evaluation.